Marketing OpenStack as a Community (Bayview B)

 Director of Marketing, OpenStack Foundation

 I am the Director of Marketing for the OpenStack Foundation.
 I helped launch OpenStack and have since been coordinating with different companies and technical leaders in the community to promote OpenStack and drive adoption through activities like event organization (including the twice-yearly Summits), case studies and media relations.
-I have been marketing in the technology industry for more than eight years, with a background in early stage companies, open source and enterprise software...
+I have been marketing in the technology industry for more than eight years, with a background in early stage...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!